backupbrew/switchbrew/NV services.md

 Main NVIDIA driver service.

+Each service is used by:

+  - "nvdrv": regular applications
+  - "nvdrv:a": applets
+  - "nvdrv:s": sysmodules
+  - "nvdrv:t": Not known to be used by anything on retail.

 | Cmd | Name                                   |
 | --- | -------------------------------------- |
 | 0   | [\#Open](#Open "wikilink")             |